Victim Without a Face

 Winner of the Crimetime Specsavers Award 2015

-Stefan Ahnhem is an established screenwriter for both TV and film, and has worked on a variety of projects, including adaptations of Henning Mankell’s Kurt Wallender series.
+STEFAN AHNHEM is the bestselling author of the Fabian Risk series.
+He is an established screenwriter for both TV and film and has worked on a variety of projects, including adaptations of Henning Mankell’s Kurt Wallander series.
 He also serves on the board of the Swedish Writers Guild.
 He lives in Stockholm.
-Victim Without a Face is his first novel.

 Rachel Willson-Broyles is an American translator specializing in literature.
 She recently translated The Girl Who Saved the King of Sweden by Jonas Jonasson, Mona by Dan T. Sehlberg, and Room No. 10 by Åke Edwarson.
 She lives in Madison, Wisconsin